Skip to Main Content

 What to Know About Post-Judgment Credit Card Debt in Florida

 In Florida, creditors can sue consumers for delinquent credit card debt.
 However, obtaining a judgment is not the end of the process for the creditor—it is only the beginning of collection efforts.
-While a judgment does not guarantee payment, it gives the creditor powerful legal tools to pursue collection.
+While a judgment does not guarantee payment, it gives the debt collector powerful legal tools to pursue collection.
 As a result, consumers become especially vulnerable after a judgment is entered and should take prompt action to protect their rights.

 Florida law allows judgment creditors to use several post-judgment collection methods, including: